LazyWolves/ElasticPyProxy/README.md

-# ElasticPyProxy : A controller for dynamic scaling of Haproxy backends
+# ElasticPyProxy : A controller for dynamic scaling of Haproxy backend servers

 ElasticPyProxy (EP2) is a controller written completely in python for dynamically scaling HAProxy backend servers.
 Using this controller, it is possible to integrate HAProxy with a server orchestrator which spwans servers dynamically and scales